Skip to main content

 Cooling/Heating Incentives for Landlords

-• Energy Trust of Oregon offers reimbursement of ductless heat pumps and other select cooling devices for landlords managing multifamily housing.
+• Energy Trust of Oregon offers reimbursement of ductless heat pumps and other select cooling devices for landlords managing multifamily housing, as well as smart thermostats and other energy tools.

 Contact(s)